 Packaging Design Guidelines For Legal and Regulatory Purposes

 The law of the land sets guidelines for all products sold to the public.
-These laws and regulations are meant to protect and inform the consumer as much as possible.
-Knowing what the packaging laws are for the product you sell should be known before starting with the packing design.
+These laws and regulations aim to protect and inform the consumer as much as possible.
+Knowing the packaging laws for your product or the products that you sell is step one.
+You should know these packaging laws before starting with the packing design.

-Every industry has a different set of regulations imposed on it from the government.
-There are tons of resources at your disposal where you can find all of the packaging regulations for your industry.
+Every industry has a different set of regulations imposed on it by the government.
+There are resources available to you where you can find industry packaging regulations.

-If you want to look into this so you can fully understand all of the regulations, here is a list of some resources.
+If you want to look into this to understand the regulations, here is a list of some resources.

-Here is a link to all of the rules and guides from the FTC.
+Here is a link to all of the rules and guidelines from the FTC.